RiRomain/LEDDisplayPanel/README.md

    ![LedStrip_AllSignalWire.JPG](images/LedStrip_AllSignalWire.JPG "Signal wires installed")
 6. Connect the positive and negative of each strip with the strip above and under using some 18AWG wires.
    ![LedStrip_PowerWiresInstalled.JPG](images/LedStrip_PowerWiresInstalled.JPG "Power wires installed")
-7. Next add longer 18AWG wires that will be used to power the strips, those need to be long enough to connect from the strips to the wago holder on the connection plate.
+7. Next add longer 18AWG wires that will be used to power the strips, those need to be long enough to connect from the strips to the wago holder on the joining plate.
    ![JoiningPlate_PopulatedHalf.JPG](images/JoiningPlate_PopulatedHalf.JPG "Power connection wires")
 8. Add a sacriphisial LED to the wemos D1 mini.